stephanbcbauer/standards.catena-x.github.io/docs/guides/how-to-deploy-an-application.md

 ![Unsynced app](assets/new_application_unsynced_app.png)

-By clicking the 'Sync' button, you can tell ArgoCD to create all the kubernetes resources defined in your git repository.
+By clicking the 'Sync' button, you can tell ArgoCD to create all the kubernetes resources defined in your GitHub repository.
 This process can take a while.
 If successful, you'll see the application turning from yellow and OutOfSync to green and Synced.
 You can also click on the application to open the details page.
 This will show you a graph of all the resource created.